wuaipinglab/RECDS/readme.md

 ## 2. Pipeline and result of the project

+The pipeline uses `python 2.7` interpreter.
 Source code of the `RECDS` pipeline can be found in `code/sourceCode/script/`.
 The major steps includes a) features extracting, b) GBC model training and c) phylogenetic tree coloring.
 The dependency scripts can be found in `code/sourceCode/python/` and `tools/`.

 ### a) Features extracting: